Carrier Network Certification

 Partnering with Intertek serves you with a knowledgeable team of experts dedicated to understanding your product, your business objectives and simplifying a complex certification process.

 As a member of the Global Certification Forum (GCF), PCS Type Certification Review Board (PTCRB), CTIA Wireless Association, and CDMA Certification Forum (CCF), we are fully accredited and authorized to perform testing to get your cellular device, mobile phone, router, wearable technology or other M2M/IoT device communicating.

 PTCRB: PCS Type Certification Review Board is a pre-requisite to carriers such as AT&T, T-Mobile, and Canadian networks, PTCRB tests GSM/UMTS and 4G devices.
 Intertek is accredited to certify to PTCRB since 2013 and is an IoT Accelerator Program approved lab for AT&T.

 Verizon ODI: Certification to Verizon’s Open Developer Initiative enables a product to connect to the Verizon operator network.
 As the first laboratory approved for Verizon ODI certification, Intertek has a long history of performing consultative services and certification testing for Verizon.

-Global Certification Forum (GCF): GCF is mandatory for devices requiring connection to networks in countries outside of North America.
+Global Certification Forum (GCF): GCF is often required by operators in countries outside of North America for network access and connectivity to devices.
 GCF certification ensures compliance with a set of cellular network standards and is applicable both for module manufacturers and end-product manufacturers.